• Home |

 Why We Chose It

-Utilizing a skived nose, the Federal Premium Fusion Soft Point is built for immediate and deadly expansion the moment it encounters soft tissue.
+Utilizing a skived nose, the Federal Premium Fusion soft point is built for immediate and deadly expansion the moment it encounters soft tissue.
 This is perfect for thin-skinned game like whitetail and mule deer, where you want maximum penetration, weight retention, and a wide wound channel.

 Oh Deer!
 That’s a Wrap

-Congratulations!
+Congratulations, you beautiful specimen, you.
 You made it all the way to the end.
 No matter which of these factory loads you choose, you’ll be well armed to put Bambi in your freezer this deer season.

 Or if you’re ready to order a box from our list, click HERE to go back to the top.